slickArgonian/uptimeBot/README.md

 ### TODOs

-reset api key when hour limit is reached or when it expires

 smart identification of uptimes to check (ie check abilities slotted and compute uptimes for those abilities)

 compute all uptimes from one query of dataType:Debuffs and hostilityType:Enemies